TikTok for Business

 Questions to remove friction

 The first step is deciding the business objective and success metric before campaign setup begins.
+Without a clear objective, the campaign structure and success criteria are both undefined.

 Sources and references